brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 # Abstract

-We propose a new mechanism for specifying or deducing the value category of an instance of a class &mdash; in other words, a way to tell from within a member function whether the object it's invoked on is an lvalue or an rvalue; whether it is const or volatile; and the object's type.
+We propose a new mechanism for specifying or deducing the value category of the expression that a member-function is invoked on.
+In other words, a way to tell from within a member function whether the expression it's invoked on is an lvalue or an rvalue; whether it is const or volatile; and the expression's type.

 # Revision History # {#revision-history}